| Ecological Descriptors

 Juvenile: Has oranges spines on a black background; fins clear

-Adults are found on soft bottoms to depths of 25 m.
-Its maximum standard length is 25 cm.
+Adults are found on soft bottoms to depths of 25m (80ft).
+Its maximum standard length is 30 cm, but usually up to 25cm.
 This is a solitary species that inhabits soft/sandy bottoms.
 It most often inhabits coral reefs adjacent to seagrasses and rubble areas.
-It feeds on hard-shelled invertebrate
+It feeds on hard-shelled invertebrate.

 Web Burrfish Juvenile